donpdonp/coindust/readme.md

 Coindust is a command-line bitcoin wallet and utility.

-Coindust was written to perform common bitcoin operations where key storage is local (see Safety section below) and interacting with the bitcoin blockchain is done through public Bitcoin APIs.
+Coindust performs common bitcoin operations where key storage is local (see Safety section below) and interacting with the bitcoin blockchain is done through public Bitcoin APIs.

-In the early days of bitcoin (2013) it was possible and even desirable to run a full node.
-Running a  node today (2015) requires days of syncing and 10s of gigabytes of disk.
-Cell phone apps have shown keeping the private keys local and using public APIs can be a great way to use Bitcoin.
+In the early days of bitcoin (2013) it was common to host a full node.
+Today(2015) the requirements of running a full node and high - many hours of initial syncing and 10s of gigabytes of disk.
+Cell phone cryptocoin apps have shown keeping private keys local and using public APIs can be a great way to use Bitcoin.

 ### Install